joshmarinacci/filament-gui/tutorial.md

 reduce([1,2,3], with: (a,b)=>a+b)
 ```
 Remember that `+` is the same thing as using the `add` function.
 With this functionality we can create
-our own factorial. if you remember, factorial of N is calculated by multiplying every lower number together with N.  So factorial of 4 is 1*2*3*4, which we can caluate with mul over [1*2*3*4].
+our own factorial.
+If you remember, factorial of N is calculated by multiplying every lower number together with N.  So factorial of 4 is 1*2*3*4, which we can caluate with mul over [1*2*3*4].
 Lets
 do factorial of 100

 ```javascript